Brand consistency, a few tips.

 Designate a brand manager: Place someone in charge of policing your brand identity by following the rules of the brand guideline.
 Allow them to maintain control of your brand’s consistency and provide them with the power to make changes when necessary.

 Partner with a single design agency: This is like having a brand manager working for you without having to put someone in charge.
 It becomes a relationship where the designers know what your expectations are and how to maintain your standards.
-You will end up saving money overall because each design for your brand will become second nature to them.
+You will end up 1ing money overall because each design for your brand will become second nature to them.

 Last thing: Maintaining your brand extends past its design.
 You need to use the same language online, in print and in person.
 Right down to the culture of the business.
 The more effort you put into maintaining your brand consistency, the more you will see a return on your investment.